SUEPPhysics/SUEPCoffea_dask/README.md

 pip install --pre fastjet
 pip install vector
 ```
+For work at the LPC the fastjet package is already included in the relevant singularity image and it's not required to install it in the local environment (see below)

 ### Other installation options for coffea
 See https://coffeateam.github.io/coffea/installation.html
 ### Running jupyter remotely